nicofirst1/MAS-Traffic-Control/Journal.md

 - Action space (using gym)
     - Aks/give/take priority
 - Observable space
-    - define what cars know about each other (turning direction)
+    - define what cars know about each other (turning direction), if you go by neighbors check out *getNeighbors* in the [TraCi documentation](https://sumo.dlr.de/pydoc/traci.html)
 - Reward
     - Driving time
     - Total driving time * weighed

+### Router
+We need a custom router to choose random direction in the grid.

 ## Problems

 ### - Could not connect to TraCI